Eddie Miller (songwriter)

-Edward Monroe Miller (December 10, 1919April 11, 1977) was an American songwriter, in the country music genre.
+Edward Monroe Miller (December 10, 1919 – April 11, 1977) was an American country music songwriter, best known for co-writing the song, "Release Me" which has been a hit for numerous artists.
+Miller also co-founded both the Country and Western Music Academy and the Nashville Songwriters Association International.

 Early life and education

 Miller was born in Camargo, Oklahoma and worked as a locomotive engineer before becoming a songwriter.
 Although he was never educated beyond high school, he taught songwriting at the University of Tennessee.

 Career

 His first published song, written in the mid-1930s, was "I Love You, Honey."
-In 1946, he wrote what was to become his biggest hit, "Release Me," though at first he could not get anyone to record it.
+In 1946, he co-wrote what would become his most successful song, "Release Me," though at first he could not get anyone to record it.
 Eventually he recorded it himself, and it was covered by several singers and was commercially successful.

-He was the founder of the Country and Western Music Academy in Hollywood, as well as a co-founder of the Nashville Songwriters Association International (of which he served as the first president and also another term in the presidency).
+In the 1960s Miller co-founded the Country and Western Music Academy in Hollywood, as well as the Nashville Songwriters Association International, serving as the organization's president for the first two years.